 The Credit Agreement contains customary representations, warranties and affirmative and negative covenants.
 We are required to maintain a quarterly minimum consolidated fixed charge coverage ratio and maximum consolidated leverage ratio, and a monthly minimum adjusted quick ratio.
-As of December 31, 2018, we were in compliance with all affirmative covenants and our monthly negative covenant, but were in default of both the quarterly maximum consolidated leverage ratio and the minimum consolidated fixed charge coverage ratio.
+As of December 31, 2018, we were in compliance with all affirmative covenants and our monthly negative covenant, but were in default of both the quarterly Maximum Consolidated Leverage Ratio and the Minimum Consolidated Fixed Charge Coverage Ratio.
 On April 26, 2019, we entered into a Consent, Waiver and Second Amendment to Amended and Restated Credit Agreement, under which the lenders agreed to waive the December 31, 2018 default, as well as to reset certain of the debt covenants.
-As of March 31, 2019, we were in compliance with all affirmative and our monthly negative covenants.
-We were also in compliance with our quarterly negative covenants based on the modified covenants in the April 2019 amendment.
-We failed to comply with the minimum adjusted quick ratio for the month ended May 31, 2019.
+As of March 31, 2019, we were in compliance with all affirmative and our monthly negative covenants based on the modified covenants in the April 2019 amendment.
+We failed to comply with the Minimum Adjusted Quick Ratio for the month ended May 31, 2019.
 As a result, in June 2019 our lenders provided a waiver of our failure to meet this financial covenant.